-Later that day, Defendant Patel called Defendant Berthold at Lupin and the two spoke for nearly seven (7) minutes. - 732.
-Within a week, Teva was ready to implement the price increase.
-On March 5, 2014, Defendant Patel sent an e-mail to the Teva pricing group stating a price increase on Niacin ER effective March 7, 2014.
+732. Within a week, Teva was ready to implement the price increase.
+On March 5, 2014, Defendant Patel sent an e-mail to the Teva pricing group stating "[p]lease prepare for a price increase on Niacin ER, to be communicated [to customers] this Friday for an effective date of Monday."
+The next day, March 6, Teva notified its customers that it would be implementing a price increase on Niacin ER effective March 7, 2014.
 The increase was for 10% across the board, on all formulations.